openmediatransport/omtplugin/README.md

 ### MacOS

-1. Download the MacOS binaries from Releases on GitHub
+1. Download the MacOS pkg from Releases on GitHub
-2. Copy omtplugin.app from the download into the ~/Library/Application Support/obs-studio/plugins folder
+2. Open the package and follow the instructions to install